 by Kevin Helms

-Do you agree with Michael Saylor?
+What do you think about Citigroup hiring 100 people for its crypto division?
 Let us know in the comments section below.

 Image Credits: Shutterstock, Pixabay, Wiki Commons